Torvaney/reprex-clj/README.md

 ```

 This GitHub-flavored Markdown is then ready to be copied and pasted.
 When
-rendered, it would looks this:
+rendered, it looks like this:

 ``` clojure
 (+ 1 1)